 Motto® Guide to Brand Naming

 In business, few things are as constant and far-reaching as a brand’s name.
-A great name is a powerful asset—a core part of a company’s identity.
+A great name is a powerful asset, a core part of a company’s identity.
 Unlike other business investments, a brand name is used daily in nearly every interaction and communication.

-Motto® has decades of experience naming brands.
-We seamlessly drive this process from idea generation to trademark checks.
 So, when is the right time to start naming?

 Once brand strategy and positioning are clearly defined.